Back

 This workshop is designed for pasteurizer operators, but is beneficial to all involved with milk pasteurization, including production, QA/QC & maintenance personnel.

-The course is instructed by industry experts and representatives from NYS Agriculture & Markets and provides an overview of the design, operation, cleaning and maintenance of HTST systems.
+The course, instructed by industry experts and representatives from NYS Agriculture & Markets, provides an overview of the design, operation, cleaning, and maintenance of HTST systems.

-All required regulatory tests for HTST pasteurizers will be discussed and presented in a hands-on format to meet the training requirements for performing HTST system testing under the NY State Broken Seal Policy.
+To meet the training requirements for HTST system testing under the NY State Broken Seal Policy, all required regulatory tests for HTST pasteurizers will be discussed and presented hands-on.
 Additional topics include UHT systems, dairy microbiology, product safety, and cleaning and sanitizing.

 Overview

-It also fulfills the pasteurization course requirement (alternative to vat pasteurization workshop) for the Dairy Foods Extension Certificate Program.
-The workshop is a three day course, offered at least three times a year on the Cornell campus.
+It also fulfills the pasteurization course requirement (an alternative to the vat pasteurization workshop) for the Dairy Foods Extension Certificate Program.
+The workshop is a three-day course offered at least three times a year on the Cornell campus or virtually.

-This course will provide attendees with information in the key program areas listed below.
+This course will inform attendees about the critical program areas listed below.

 Basic Dairy Microbiology/Food Safety Participants Will:

-• Identify the basics of dairy microbiology important to dairy product quality including factors that influence microbial growth of both desirable and undesirable microorganisms and demonstrate how to reduce undesirable contamination risks.
+• Identify the basics of dairy microbiology essential to dairy product quality, including factors that influence microbial growth of both desirable and undesirable microorganisms, and demonstrate how to reduce undesirable contamination risks.

 Unit Operations in HTST; Participants Will:

-• Define the key processing steps and components and their functions in HTST Systems including all sections of the HTST plate heat exchanger, timing and booster pumps, homogenization, separation and standardization and flow diversion devices.
+• Define the key processing steps and components and their functions in HTST Systems, including all HTST plate heat exchanger sections, timing and booster pumps, homogenization, separation and standardization, and flow diversion devices.

-• Describe HTST control system and how they provide assurance of proper pasteurization.
+• Describe the HTST control system and how it assures proper pasteurization.

 • Discover the general requirements and where to find specific regulatory information on the operation and testing of legal HTST pasteurization systems.

-• Illustrate through hands-on exercises and demonstrations the required HTST system tests that ensure proper operation and milk product safety, including flow diversion valve tests, indicating and recording thermometer checks; safety thermal limit recorder operation; flow rate determinations and others.
+• Illustrate the required HTST system tests that ensure proper operation and milk product safety through hands-on exercises and demonstrations, including flow diversion valve tests, indicating and recording thermometer checks, safety thermal limit recorder operation, flow rate determinations, and others.

 • Describe the requirements of the NYS Broken Seal Program.